imjoseangel/sandbox/doc/automation.md

 ### The third stage - Questioning our existing implementation

-Hosting our code to GIT is taking a firm step in the way of automation.
+Hosting the code in GIT is a further important step towards automation.

 Curiosity opens new ways of working with GIT, like *GIT Hooks*.
 The Team discovers how to apply Continuous Integration in their code.
 The original scripts could be custom *Bash*, *Python*, or *Powershell* and use *ShellCheck*, *PyLint*, or *PSScriptAnalyzer*.
 The **Pre-Commit**, **Static Analysis**, and **Pull Requests** have arrived to stay.